Enemies faced by Batman

 - Comic-Book Movies Don't Use Codenames: Played with.
 Harley mentions that he is "also known as Black Mask" in her narration near the start of the movie, but this is the first and last time we hear anyone call him this.

-- Depraved Bisexual: Is implied to have a relationship with Zsasz as well as Dinah and is as evil as they come.
+- Depraved Bisexual: Is implied to have a relationship with Zsasz, as well a Villainous Crush on Dinah, and is as evil as they come.

 - Dirty Coward: The only reason he was ever nice to Harley was because he's scared of the Joker.
 When the Joker leaves Harley (and apparently Gotham as well), Sionis drops the friendly act.

 - Disproportionate Retribution: His Establishing Character Moment has him brutally torture to death a rival crime boss and his family for the heinous act of politely declining Roman's We Can Rule Together offer.